Railroad Signals

 Upper Loop System

 In June of 2008 it was decided that the sensor system was not going to work, it was eliminated.
-We are re-using most all of the signal heads and interlocking wires to install the same bonded rail system for train detection as Ozark Tunnel this will give us absolute block occupancy indication (yellow-red) for right now.
-The plans is by spring of 2012 to have everything interlocked so we can get green lights which will give us full ABS.
-At some point and time get the Upper Loop interlocked with Ozark.
+We are re-using most all of the signal heads and interlocking wires to install the same bonded rail system for train detection as Ozark Tunnel and using all hard wire relay logic which will give us full ABS on the railroad.
+In February of 2012 all the interlocking was completed on the upper loop giving red, yellow, and green indication going in the normal flow of traffic and only red and yellow indication when moving against the normal flow.
+At some point and time we will get the Upper Loop interlocked with Ozark Mountain Tunnel which will include a full signal bridge and two miniature semaphore signals.

 Signals on the ATT&NW